Fundamentals aikido course

 Bonus: from 6th week of course you can attend one more class from schedule per week (see our schedule)

-Trial training: If you want to see how we practice, you can come to see or try aikido training on Tuesday or Thursday at 18:00 in Sokol Vinohrady (you will need a sportsuit, slippers and towel).
+Trial training: If you want to see how we practice, you can come to see or try aikido training on Monday at 19:00 or Wednesday at 18:00 in Sokol Vinohrady (you will need a sportsuit, slippers and towel).

 After the beginner’s course you can continue with regular training in our club.